imanmalekian31/vue-bottom-navigation/README.md

 # vue-bottom-navigation

-> ⚠️ **In version > 2 we have many bottom navigations with basic structure that they have individual options**: Be very careful here!
+> ⚠️ **In version > 2 we have many bottom navigations with basic structure but they have individual options**

 [Documents](https://iman-vue-bottom-navigation.herokuapp.com/)